This information has been updated on January 11th, 2023.

 - periodically send, via remote communication technologies (email, telephone, sms, whatsapp, social networks), newsletters and communications on the services, products and activities offered by the Data Controllers’s partners and sponsors (the list will be available in the dedicated section of the website, also on the occasion of specific events and initiatives; for non-EU partners and sponsors the country will be specified); the legal basis is represented by consent as required by art.
 6 par.
 1 letter a) of EU Regulation 2016/679;

-11. to fulfill the obligations established by law, by a regulation, by community legislation or by an order of the Authority; the legal basis for this type of treatment is represented by compliance with the law to which the Data Controller is subjected as required by art.
+- to fulfill the obligations established by law, by a regulation, by community legislation or by an order of the Authority; the legal basis for this type of processing is represented by compliance with the law to which the Data Controller is subjected as required by art.
 6 par.1 lett. c)

 The data necessary for the pursuit of the aforementioned purposes will be collected and processed: